 - cooking oil

-- a small handful of coriander, chopped, for garnishing.
+- a small handful of coriander, chopped, for garnishing (optional)

 Method

-- In a frying pan, add some cooking oil; add whole eggs and roll in the panfry until slightly brown outside, shake the eggs around frequently, approximately 5-10 minutes
+- In a frying pan, add some cooking oil; add the eggs and roll them in the pan until browned; approximately 5-10 minutes

-- remove the eggs from frying pan to cool slightly; cut the eggs in halves & arrange the eggs on a plate
+- remove the eggs from the frying pan and cool slightly; cut the eggs in halves & arrange the eggs on a plate

-- In a frying pan, heat up some cooking oil; add garlic, onion and chilli paste, stir fry until aromatic; add potato, peas, fish sauce and sugar, stir fry until the frozen peas are cooked; add tomatoes and fried shallot, mix through; remove the frying pan from heat; pour the vegetables over the eggs; add coriander to garnish.
+- In a frying pan, heat some cooking oil; add garlic, onion and chilli paste, and stir fry until aromatic; add potato, peas, salt and pepper and stir fry briefly; add tomatoes and fried shallot, mix through; remove from heat and lay the vegetables over the eggs

-- Drizzle some son-in-law sauce over the eggs and vegetables.
+- Drizzle the sweet and sour sauce over the eggs and vegetables